nhu3122550060/clothing/AI_CONTEXT_DOCUMENTATION.md

 When working on this project, AI agents should:

 1. **Follow Strict Typing**: Always use `declare(strict_types=1);` and proper type hints
+2. **Use Make Commands**: Always use `make` commands instead of direct docker-compose commands
-2. **Maintain Code Quality**: Run formatting and linting tools before commits
+3. **Maintain Code Quality**: Run formatting and linting tools before commits
-3. **Write Tests**: Create corresponding tests for new features with proper coverage
+4. **Write Tests**: Create corresponding tests for new features with proper coverage
-4. **Use Framework Conventions**: Leverage Tempest's attribute-based system and dependency injection
+5. **Use Framework Conventions**: Leverage Tempest's attribute-based system and dependency injection
-5. **Respect Docker Setup**: Work within the containerized environment
+6. **Respect Docker Setup**: Work within the containerized environment using make commands
-6. **Follow PSR Standards**: Adhere to PSR-4 autoloading and PSR-12 coding standards
+7. **Follow PSR Standards**: Adhere to PSR-4 autoloading and PSR-12 coding standards
-7. **Security First**: Implement proper input validation and output escaping
+8. **Security First**: Implement proper input validation and output escaping
-8. **Documentation**: Write comprehensive documentation for all public APIs
+9. **Documentation**: Write comprehensive documentation for all public APIs
-9. **Error Handling**: Implement proper exception handling and logging
+10. **Error Handling**: Implement proper exception handling and logging
-10. **Performance**: Consider performance implications of code changes
+11. **Performance**: Consider performance implications of code changes

 ### Code Review Checklist for AI Agents